-When we meet homeowners whose HVAC systems struggle to keep them comfortable, there's always a best solution to the problem.
+When we meet homeowners whose HVAC systems struggle to keep them comfortable, there’s always the best solution to the problem.
 Depending on the source of the issue, the best fix can be anything from a ductwork adjustment (easy) to AC or furnace replacement (more involved) to a complete re-design of the HVAC system and ductwork (most involved).

 When the best solution is to re-design the HVAC system – or you’ve decided you want to redesign it – there are specific procedures that an HVAC professional should follow.